Shire of Christmas Island: Demographics

 The shire has around 1,200 residents consisting mostly of Malaysian Chinese, Malays, people of Anglo Australian descent and smaller communities of Malaysian Indians and Eurasians.
 The main languages spoken are English, Malay, and Mandarin Chinese.
 Some residents speak other Chinese dialects.
 About 60% of the population speaks Chinese at home, 20% speak Malay at home, and 20% speak English or another European language at home.

 Presidents of the Shire of Christmas Island

 The office was known as the "President of Christmas Island Shire Council" prior to 2004.

 Wards

 The shire has nine councillors and no wards.

 Education

 Christmas Island District High School is the school on Christmas Island.
 Until the end of 2002 the school was a K-Year 10 school; previously all post-compulsory levels and now compulsory with the new school leaving age (Year 11 and Year 12) studied in Perth, Western Australia.
-Year 11 enrolment began in 2002, and by 2005 Years 11 and 12 had been established at the school.
+Year 11 enrollment began in 2002, and by 2005 Years 11 and 12 had been established at the school.
 Christmas Island students have the option to remain on the island or study in Perth.

 The shire includes a public library for residents.
 The library has regular book exchanges with the State Library of Western Australia.